Fakes and Forgeries

 This a commonly seen group.
 They are literally photographs of Baxter prints that were then applied to some cheap textured card and a fake embossed seal added.
 You can read more about the fake embossed seal above and why they most probably used quite soft card.
 They frequently come in plain black frames, the same that can be seen on many of the Le Blond Needlebox prints with fake embossing mentioned above so more than likely produced by the same faker.
 The regularly seen examples are Nelson, Napoleon I, Duke of Wellington and Prince Albert in Husaars uniform.

 The fake card is usually a good give away, textured, and fibrous (as against Baxter's smooth quality card) and usually of an orangery hue

-The most commonly seen ones are as above: Napoleon I, HRH Prince Albert, Nelson and Duke of Wellington but I also include photo's below of others seen, Morning Call and Copper your Honour.
-Although these are quite faded you can clearly see the very flat overall appearance.
+Others seen are Morning Call and Copper your Honour, shown below.
+Although the later is quite faded you can clearly see the very flat overall appearance.
 Etheridge's, Concise Guide of 1929 states Edmund Burke and Christmas Time have also been similarly faked